bkuhn/talks/ATO-2015/gpl-business.markdown

 # Who Are the Regulators?

-+ Copyleft is a community-organized regulatory regime.
++ Copyleft has a community-organized regulatory regime.

 + The authors of the software (i.e., copyright holders) are automatically entrusted with enforcement authority.